 As the most serious charge one case face, murder is not an easy crime to defend.
 However, it can be handled effectively by proven lawyers who take the time to conduct meticulous investigations and build strong case strategies that focus on all available defenses.
 That is precisely what our Addison criminal defense lawyers at Scott H. Palmer, P.C. do on behalf of clients in all cases, including those involving murder, manslaughter, and other serious violent crimes.

-If you have questions about a potential case, your defense, and how our firm can help, contact us for a free consultation.
+If you have questions about a potential case, your defense, and how our firm can help, contact us for a consultation.